labzero/guides/languages/ruby_on_rails.md

 For sensible suggestions, see https://github.com/bbatsov/ruby-style-guide and https://github.com/bbatsov/rails-style-guide

 ## Variable Naming
-Spend a few moments to choose an appropriate word Avoid tla’s, use words.
+* Spend a few moments to choose an appropriate word
+* Avoid tla’s, use words.
+* Single character variable names should only be used for local variables that only live in a small block or loop.
-Snake case
+* Snake case
-The names shouldn’t be too long.
+* The names shouldn’t be too long.
 (Perhaps you need to refactor if the name has to be super long)

 ## Formatting
 Don’t use tabs, ever.
 Use spaces.